Dukeofnowhere/Pacman/README.md

-This is an MIT course project.
+Name: Pacman Simulation/MIT Course Project
-The project is Pacman.
-Unlike the game, this example is a more basic display of code simulation.
+Description: Unlike the Pacman game, this is a basic code simulation that exists within the MIT xPRO course.